wormhole-foundation/multigov/README.md

 This is the contract used to relay proposal execution to a spoke or spokes.
 A proposal can encode a call to this contract, which in turn forwards calldata to a `SpokeMessageExecutor` on a specific spoke.
 The proposal will be sent to the spoke using specialized relaying and can be retried until the proposal is executed successfully.

+#### HubEvmSpokeAggregateProposer

+A contract that allows an address with voting weight across multiple chains to aggregate their weight in order to create a proposal.
+If the aggregated weight is greater than the proposal threshold then the proposal will be created.
+This contract can be changed through a governance proposal and currently does not rely on outside state.

 ### Component summary: Spoke

 #### SpokeMetadataCollector